richmoh/cordova-plugin-ads-donottrack/docs/rewarded.md

 # rewarded ads

-Rewarded video ads which are commonly displayed at break-points in an app, rewarding a user for a longer ad.
+Rewarded video ads which are commonly displayed at break-points in an app, rewarding a user for a longer ad. <br>
-Rewarded interstitial ads are currently better supported.
+Rewarded interstitial ads are currently better supported. <br>
-Ask the user if they want to watch an ad to get a reward before calling the showRewarded methd.
+Ask the user if they want to watch an ad to get a reward before calling the showRewarded method. <br>

 jump to: [rewarded](#rewarded) | [showRewarded](#show-rewarded) | [Example](#example)
 <hr/>